History of the Washington Nationals: New ownership and "The Plan"

 When Ted Lerner took over the club in mid-, he hired Stan Kasten as team president.
 Kasten was widely known as the architect of the Atlanta Braves before and during their run of 14 division titles (a streak only interrupted by the strike season of 1994, when the Braves ended the season behind the Montreal Expos – ironically, the Nationals' predecessor).
 Kasten was also the general manager or president of many other Atlanta-area sports teams, including the Atlanta Hawks and Atlanta Thrashers.
 "The Plan", as it became known, was a long-range rebuilding and restructuring of the team from the ground up.
 This plan included investing in the farm system and the draft, and having a suitable team to go along with their new stadium.

-In the front office, the Nationals hired the well-respected former Arizona scouting director Mike Rizzo to be the vice president of baseball operations, second in charge under then-general manager Jim Bowden.
+In the front office, the Nationals hired the former Arizona scouting director Mike Rizzo to be the vice president of baseball operations, second in charge under then-general manager Jim Bowden.